jdevfullstack-tutorials/imac-review/README.md

 The Virtual Desktop is another great built-in app of iMac.
-As productivity machine, you will be dealing with a lot of Windows and the spaces provided will enable you to have several setups.
+As productivity machine, you will be dealing with a lot of Windows and the Spaces app will enable you to have several setups.

 Now, here is the thing: you must set up